 Once your baby starts eating solid food, it’s extremely important to know exactly what they’re eating.
-In order to continue the celebration of National Nutrition Month we wanted to create a guide of what we believe to be the most nutritious foods for babies.
+We wanted to create a guide of what we believe to be the most nutritious foods for babies.
 Good nutrition helps with their development as well as keeping them healthy.
 And of course, this is by no means a list of meals your baby needs to eat daily, these are simply nutritious foods that we feel should be included in their diet.
 Here is our list of the 10 most nutritious foods to feed your toddler:

 - Bananas: full of carbohydrates, which provide energy, as well as fiber to support a healthy digestive tract.
 Mash them up so they are smooth, then serve.
 Bananas are tasty enough to be eaten alone.